GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 Some prerequisites are necessary for setting up Gluu with delta-syncrepl MMR:

-- A minimum of three (4) servers or VMs: two (2) for Gluu Servers ,one (1) for load balancing (in our example, NGINX), and one for redis.
+- A minimum of four (4) servers or VMs: two (2) for Gluu Servers, one (1) for load balancing (in our example, NGINX), and one for redis.

 - A separate NGINX server is necessary because replicating a Gluu server to a different hostname breaks the functionality of the Gluu web page when using a hostname other than what is in the certificates.
-For example, if I use cluster.example.com as my host and copy that to a second server (e.g. 138.197.65.243), the process of accessing the site on cluster.example.com, even with replication, will fail authentication due to a hostname conflict.
+For example, if you use cluster.example.com as the host and copy that to a second server (e.g. 138.197.65.243), the process of accessing the site on cluster.example.com, even with replication, will fail authentication due to a hostname conflict.
 So if node 1 fails, you won't be able to use Gluu Server effectively.

 - To create the following instructions we used Ubuntu 16.04 ( Ubuntu 18.04 is supported)

-- To create the following instructions we used an Nginx load balancer/proxy, however if you have your own load balancer, like F5 or Cisco, you should use that instead and disregard the instructions about configuring NGINX
+- To create the following instructions we used an NGINX load balancer/proxy, however if you have your own load balancer, like F5 or Cisco, you should use that instead and disregard the instructions about configuring NGINX

-- Gluu Server version 3.1.5 using OpenDJ
+- Gluu Server 3.1.5 using OpenDJ

 - Redis-server for caching short-lived tokens